donnemartin/donnemartin.github.io/content/system-design-web-crawler.md

 ```

 Detecting duplicate content is more complex.
 We could generate a signature based on the contents of the page and compare those two signatures for similarity.
 Some potential algorithms are [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) and [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

+### Determining when to update the crawl results

+Pages need to be crawled regularly to ensure freshness.
+Crawl results could have a `timestamp` field that indicates the last time a page was crawled.
+After a default time period, say one week, all pages should be refreshed.
+Frequently updated or more popular sites could be refreshed in shorter intervals.

+Although we won't dive into details on analytics, we could do some data mining to determine the mean time before a particular page is updated, and use that statistic to determine how often to re-crawl the page.

+We might also choose to support a `Robots.txt` file that gives webmasters control of crawl frequency.